ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 `listsorting` that performs a doubling experiment to evaluate the performance of several different sorting algorithms.
-First, you will follow the [Sorting Algorithms in Python](https://realpython.com/sorting-algorithms-python/) tutorial from [Real Python](https://realpython.com/) and add certain algorithms to your project, like bubble sort and quick sort.
+First, you will follow the [Sorting Algorithms in Python](https://realpython.com/sorting-algorithms-python/) tutorial from [Real Python](https://realpython.com/) and add certain sorting algorithms, like bubble sort and quick sort, to your project.

 In addition to implementing these two approaches for palindrome checking, you